ivyleavedtoadflax/ivyleavedtoadflax.github.io/_posts/2015-04-10-regularised-logistic-regression.md

 {% highlight r %}
 map_feature <- function(X1,X2,degree) {

   # There's probably a more mathematically succinct way of doing this...
+  # Calculate the required ncol of the matrix

   counter = 0
   for (i in 1:degree){